sallyca530/Excel_Challenge/README.md

 # average donation = total donation revenue / total gifts received
 # in this can total gifts received = backer_count
 # parent category and sub-category tutorial found on youtube: Microsoft 365.(2019, Oct.
 9).
 Split data into different columns in Microsoft Excel.
 [Video file]. https://www.youtube.com/watch?v=smmFI8WGDDs
+# deadline and lauched_at timestamps were converted using the functions provided at the following wedbite: (2023).
+How to convert between date and Unix timestamp in Excel?
+ExtendOffice.
+URL https://www.extendoffice.com/documents/excel/2473-excel-timestamp-to-date.html#a3